sendami-tech/sendamiTechBlog/_posts/2021-02-23-How-to-mock-a-typescript-library-with-jest.md

 # Get coverage report displayed in your terminal

-* To get coverage you need to add the following properties to the file jest.config.js:
+* To get the coverage, you need to add the following properties to the file jest.config.js:

     ```json
     "collectCoverage": true,